West Virginia moms lobby lawmakers to resume expanded child tax credit payments

-Since the summer, this group of West Virginia parents has done whatever it could think to explain to lawmakers the importance of the expanded child tax credit program.
-Those efforts had been shot through with urgency since the program expired in December, largely due to the opposition of the group’s own senator, Joe Manchin III (D).
+Since the summer, these West Virginia parents have done whatever they could to explain the importance of the expanded child tax credit program.
+Those efforts had been shot through with urgency since the program expired in December, largely because of the opposition of the group’s own senator, Joe Manchin III (D).

 So now teddy bears.